SickChill/SickChill.Wiki/NZBtoMedia.md

 ![1](https://cloud.githubusercontent.com/assets/7928052/13014405/f99ac868-d1b3-11e5-841f-d566aed5f04c.png)

 The second step is to setup the categories.
-When Sick-Rage sends an nzb to SABnzbd it adds a tag. the defealt is `tv`.
+When SickChill sends an nzb to SABnzbd it adds a tag. the defealt is `tv`.
 The Categories allow to run a script when a certain tag is sent/found by SABnzbd.
-In our case we want to do this with the tag `tv` that Sick-Rage uses.
+In our case we want to do this with the tag `tv` that SickChill uses.
 Go to : `Config` -> `Categories`

 See if there is already a category called `tv` and if not create one.